Cryst4L/Glover/README.md

 cmake ..
 make
 ```
-Then to generate the data with the default parameters, you just need to run the executable:
+Then, to generate the data with the default parameters, you just need to run the executable:

 ```sh
 ./Glover